-JCS-Pine Valley hosts professional development days throughout the school year, approximately every eight weeks.
+JCS-Cedar Cove hosts professional development days throughout the school year, approximately every eight weeks with additional days at the beginning of the year.
 Teachers also have a Professional Development week at the beginning of semester 2 during which all students have a Project Week.
-For 2022-23 primary professional development has focused on creating area experts to train others.
-Such areas include Canvas, Achieve3000 Heggerty, Beginning Math, Singapore Math, Rtl and TK certification.
-Staff forums focus primarily on school policy, student achievement, curriculum, teaching and learning strategies, technology support and training, and self-selected professional learning communities.
+For 2022-2023 the Professional Development focused on whole brain teaching, writing instruction and reading instruction (OG training).
+Our forums focus primarily on school policy, student achievement, curriculum, teaching and learning strategies, technology support and training, and self-selected professional learning communities.
 Teachers new to the profession and new to independent study receive support through mentoring opportunities.
-Additionally, teachers are encouraged to attend outside conferences and workshops, particularly those that focus on writing, math, personalized learning and those that foster leadership.
+Additionally teachers are encouraged to attend outside conferences and workshops, particularly those that focus on writing, math, personalized learning and those that foster leadership.
 Parents are invited to attend professional development day trainings and events and parent-specific core subject area workshops provide additional opportunities for professional development.